-'''

 let quad x = twice double x

 let fourth x = twice square x

-'''

 Higher-order functions either take other functions as input or return other functions as output (or both).
 The function twice is higher-order: its input f is a function.
-And-recalling that all OCaml functions really take only a single argument-its output is technically f in f is a function.
-And-recalling that all OCaml functions really take only a single argument-its output is technically f in f is a function.
-And-recalling that all OCaml functions really take only a single argument-its output is technically f in f is a function as f in f could be called functional programming-indicating what the heart of programming in languages like OCaml is all about
+And-recalling that all OCaml functions really take only a single argument-its output is technically fun x -> f (f x), so twice returns a function hence is also higher-order in that way.
+Higher-order functions are also known as functionals, and programming with them could be called functional programming-indicating what the heart of programming in languages like OCaml is all about